buetcse17/Zoom-Meetings-Auto-Join/readme.md

 If you want to keep your PC on and keep yourself busy with another task (or maybe sleeping) and you don't wanna miss any meetings to join, this repo is for you.

 ## Step 1 : Do some stuffs
-* Auto Mute while joining meeting
+* Auto Mute while joining meeting (From Settings)
-* Turn Off video while joining meeting
+* Auto Turn Off video while joining meeting (From Settings)
-* Auto join audio
+* Auto join audio (From Settings)
-* Allow Zoom App to open link always (Mark the Checkbox)
+* Allow Zoom App to open link always (Mark the Checkbox).
+This will automatically open the Zoom App.
+(Picture below)

 <img src="assets/allow-zoom-app.png" alt="Zoom Image"/>